Table of Contents

 Disorders of sleep apnea are directly related to respiratory problems.
 Hypopnea syndrome means very shallow or slow breathing during sleep.
 Shallow breathing may resemble wheezing or light breathing and reduce the level of oxygen saturation in the blood.
 The heart has to drive harder to get sufficient oxygen.
 Obstructive sleep apnea is usually caused by a physical defect or weakness of the soft tissues of the throat.
 While asleep, a person with OSA will stop breathing periodically due to the collapse of the soft tissues and blockage of the airways.
 They will feel their emotions when they wake up, breathless and drowning.

 Episodes of excitement occur several times during the night.
 Although the patient only remembers one in every five episodes of wakefulness.
 Obstructive sleep apnea can be corrected by surgery.
 Essential sleep apnea is produced by a neurological difficult.
 The brain cannot send the correct messages to the muscles that control your breathing.
-The causes of central sleep apnea are related to neurological diseases, strokes, and surgery and spinal cord injuries.
+Causes of central sleep apnea are related to neurological diseases, strokes, and surgery and spinal cord injuries.
 Primary snoring differs from snoring associated with apnea disorders.
 Most people snore at one time or another.
 Physical causes of snoring include.
 A deviated septum, enlarged adenoids, inflamed tonsils, enlarged tongue and small oropharynx.
 Colds and allergies also cause snoring.
 Snoring alone is not indicative of

 Its interrupt sleep patterns and the body’s ability to reach different stages of sleep because they move or act physically.
-A physical action can wake them up or prevent them from sleeping.
+Physical action can wake them up or prevent them from sleeping.
 The most common sleep disorder and movement is Restless Leg Syndrome (RLS).
 RLS causes an irresistible need to change or move your legs.
 People with Restless Leg Syndrome complain about Goosebumps, raw sensations or tingling.
 Patients with restless legs syndrome often suffer from limb movement disorders.
 That cause sudden arm or leg tremors during sleep.
 Sometimes a person’s leg or arm contracts when their muscles relax.
 But PLMD causes persistent, involuntary movements that can wake them up.
 Bruxism is the grinding or pinching of teeth during sleep.

 The disorder can cause dental problems, headaches and generalized jaw pain.
 Somnambulism is another movement disorder of a neurological nature.
-Somnambulism can cause a person to get up and get involved in daily activities without any knowledge of what they are doing.
+It can cause a person to get up and get involved in daily activities without any knowledge of what they are doing.
 Sleepwalkers suffer from unexplained injuries and physical fatigue due to lack of rest.
-The last movement disorder of sleep involves a lack of movement or paralysis of sleep.
+At last movement disorder of sleep involves a lack of movement or paralysis of sleep.
 Paralysis temporarily affects the physical body before falling asleep or waking up.
 A person with sleep paralysis usually experiences visual, tactile.
 Or auditory hallucinations and usually suffers from narcolepsy.
 Narcolepsy is a disorder in which a person falls suddenly and inexplicably asleep during normal waking hours.

 Other Sleep Disorders